Curling-Seattle/streams/Operations.md

 playlist will be created with the date, time, and sheet, e.g.  "Draw 1 (9:00) - Sheet 1 - Spielname"

-The bonspiel script uses a file called GCC_Bonspiel.png to set the video thumbnail.
+For bonspiel events, the script uses a file called GCC_Bonspiel.png to set the video thumbnail.
 The same file is used for every bonspiel.
 To customize it for a particular bonspiel, this file needs to get updated at least 1 day before the bonspiel starts.
 The file lives in the same directory as the scripts.

+The script makes use of stored credentials to access the YouTube and Google API's.
+The credentials and identifiers are kept in .json files and they are not stored in the repository.
+Ask an operator if you need a copy.

 ## `streaming_start_stop_script.py`